Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 Say your first night at base camp left you lying awake because your head was lower than your feet (you did think of turning your mattress around, right?), or because a huge tree root came out of nowhere and snaked beneath your sleeping bag.

-This will extend the life of the tent floor, and it makes me feel so STRONG when I do it.
+This will extend the life of the tent floor, and it makes you feel so STRONG!

-A word of caution: I once had a Winnie the Pooh moment when I was lifted off the ground by the tent, due to an unexpected burst of exuberant wind over a ridge top.
-WooHoo!
+I once had a Winnie the Pooh moment when I was lifted off the ground at a high elevation campsite as I held the tent over my head, due to an unexpected burst of exuberant wind over a ridge top.

 So let's sum up.